 See the Official Website for specific eligibility requirements for the 4 categories of meetings.

-Applications are to be done online by 3 April 2017.
+Applications for funding for PAGES Working Group workshops are to be done online by 4 October 2018.